LArkema/dctransistor_website/setup.md

 Alternatively, you can use a battery or alternative power supply that provides approximately 5V of power through a JST-PH 2.0 connection.
 For example, a [3x AA battery holder](https://www.adafruit.com/product/4779) will provide sufficient power with three fully charged batteries.
 *Caution*: Batteries may drain quickly when powering the board alone.
 For continuous use, a stable power supply is recommended.

-You may also power your board using both the USB-C and JST connections.
+You may also power your board using both the USB-C and JST connections ***unless you have a development board*** (then only use one - see <a href="/dev-boards/">dev boards</a>).
 Doing so should draw less power from both supplies.

 ### WiFi